 For fear of seeing one of their resources leave and of being affected by an overload of work, managers are often reluctant to make internal movements.
 The size of the structure necessarily conditions the scope of opportunities, and the approval of managers is the first obstacle to the development of the practice.
 This is why the HR will must be coupled with the visibility of new positions on the one hand, and of skills on the other hand, in order to respond quickly to the challenges of internal recruitment.

-We give you our recommendations to achieve this cultural change with your managers: "Involve your managers in your internal mobility process".
+Here are our recommendations for bringing about this cultural change among managers: "Involve your managers in your internal mobility process".

 Define the rules for implementing internal mobility